 It’s all in the attitude.
 I know what it is to hate your job: I worked in finance as a geopolitical risk research sales rep until 2010.
 I found my job interesting, but I hated working for someone else and working alongside the egomaniacs that are often found in the finance world.
 When I quit my job to pursue photography full time, it felt like I was beginning a perpetual vacation.
 I miss my regular paycheck, and believe it or not, I actually miss dressing up for work every day – but that’s it.
 The joy I have in getting to realize my dream of being a professional photographer is still there, six years later.
 There is no place I would rather be than with my clients, clicking away behind the camera.
 This positive energy (or ‘good mojo’ as I like to call it) spills out in front of the camera and makes for some great images.

 The photos accompanying this blog post are from an engagement shoot I did in October of this year with Divya and Abhinav in Tribeca.
 I had worked with Divya’s cousins previously, but this was our first time meeting.
 Abhinav was a bit more relaxed in front of the camera than Divya, but both were pretty nervous.

 Divya and Abhinav had given me some direction in that they wanted to start off the shoot with photos of them in traditional Indian attire at the hotel, then change into Western clothes for the rest of the shoot.
-The look they were going for was gritty New York, and Tribeca has that atmosphere in spades complete with graffiti and fire escapes.
+The look they were going for was gritty New York, and Tribeca has all the graffiti and fire escapes you need for such a shoot.
 I plotted out several different paths for us that took in everything from the waterfront to Soho, in case they wanted to head in either direction.
 In the end we remained in Tribeca, and the photos turned out great.